The Most Popular Digital Collections Artifacts of 2018

 Pixar is celebrated for its animation--but the company's origins began with computer hardware.
 In 1984, they created the Pixar Imaging Computer (PIC)--a groundbreaking device aimed towards high-end graphics and animation.
 The PIC was used within medical and scientific industries--and for the iconic ballroom scene in Disney's Beauty and the Beast.
 This improved PII was released in 1987.

-This is the Ford Motor Company record of the very first Model T which was assembled on September 27, 1908 at the Piquette plant in Detroit.
+This is the Ford Motor Company record of the very first Model T, which was assembled on September 27, 1908, at the Piquette plant in Detroit.
 The production card lists it as Model 2090, car #1.
-It had 4 cylinders, 2 levers (the second for reverse) and 2 foot pedals.
-1,000 of these early T's were produced.
+It had 4 cylinders, 2 levers (the second for reverse), and 2 foot pedals.
+About 1,000 of these early Ts were produced.

 Pocket watches were the first mechanical devices to catch Henry Ford's fancy.
 He made his first successful repair at the age of 13, when he removed the casing on schoolmate Albert Hutchings's watch and extracted a sliver from the works.
 Hutchings's family donated this watch, believed to be the original, to the Henry Ford Museum in 1933.

 Henry Ford crafted his ideal car in the Model T. It was rugged, reliable and suited to quantity production.
 The first 2,500 Model Ts carried gear-driven water pumps rather than the thermosiphon cooling system adopted later.
 Rarer still, the first 1,000 or so -- like this example -- used a lever rather than a floor pedal to engage reverse.